DragonSenses/Algorithms/LeetCode/67-add-binary/problem.md

 2. **Performance Issues**:
    - This method can have relatively low performance for large input numbers, as the conversion and computation may become expensive.

+# Using Built-In Functions (Naive Approach)

+Using built-in functions is a quick and straightforward approach but comes with limitations, especially for large input sizes.
+To handle larger inputs efficiently, a bit-by-bit computation method is recommended.

+## **Intuition**

+We can compute the sum of two binary strings using built-in functions to handle the conversion between binary strings and integers.

+- In Java, we can use the `Integer` class's `toBinaryString()` method.
+- In TypeScript, we can use `BigInt` for the conversion and computation.